funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

    return loss
 ```

 One more issue even with the above change is that, when the demand values are large, the input to the (k, p)-layer are also large and since the 'p' output passes through a sigmoid acivation, the sigmoid saturates and learning stops.
-The issue does not occur when the demand values are small of the order of O(100).
+The issue does not occur when the demand values are small.

 This issue can also be mitigated by using another variable change.
 Use mean instead of probability 'p'.